p4535992/foundryvtt-token-elevator/README.md

 ![animated GIF](https://i.imgur.com/Pp3fA5R.gif)

 ## Known issues
 - Default keybind for resetting token elevation to 0 uses ALT modifier, which conflicts with Foundry's default for "Highlight Objects", because the latter messes with hover on detection.
+Make sure to press a different modifier before pressing ALT.

 ## Changelog
 See [CHANGELOG](./CHANGELOG.md) file for details.